 Expert and Forensic Evidence

 Although provided by experts in the field in question, personal opinion and interpretation, incorrect scientific basis and exaggerated narrative are all possibilities in this kind of evidence.
-While developments within modern forensics science has gone a long way to help solve crimes and cold cases, within forensic evidence, a common perception is that it is exact and cannot be wrong.
+While developments in modern forensic science have gone a long way to help solve crimes and cold cases, within forensic evidence, a common perception is that it is exact and cannot be wrong.
 However, human error, incorrect science and contamination of evidence can always happen and evidence cannot be taken as absolute in every case.

 Pressure from authorities and the public to solve a case can result in such actions.
-Some may be genuine mistakes, however some cases may be conscious attempts to manipulate a case in favour of a desired outcome.
-There is of course also the strength of a defence council to consider.
-Everybody should be entitled to a fair, impartial and adequately represented trial but, the strength of a defence in a criminal court can only be as good as the defence council presenting it.
+Some may be genuine mistakes, however, some cases may be conscious attempts to manipulate a case in favor of the desired outcome.
+There is of course also the strength of a defense counsel to consider.
+Everybody should be entitled to a fair, impartial and adequately represented trial but, the strength of a defense in a criminal court can only be as good as the defense council presenting it.